To each and every American citizen,

 Abraham Lincoln

-This proposal is simple in theory.
-We gather the most capable Americans alive today, assemble them to design a brand-new government, and livestream their discussions and debates to the rest of the American People in real time.
-The best professors and professionals in the nation walk us through their expertise, passing the baton of national attention along to create a story, developing the structure of our government piece by theoretical piece and explaining exactly why it should be structured that way.
+All Americans should be given the opportunity to contribute to the design of our next government, of our next home, but we cannot ignore the nuanced, multi-disciplinary nature of designing one.
+This manifesto proposes gathering some of the most capable, intelligent Americans alive today, assembling them to design a brand-new government, and livestreaming their discussions and debates to the rest of the American People in real time.
+We could have some of the best professors and professionals in the nation walking the rest of us through their field of expertise, passing the baton of national attention along, developing the structure of our government piece by theoretical piece, explaining exactly why it should be structured in a certain way.
 This proposal would bring together the leadership, expertise, and knowledge of our foremost intellects, and combine it with the aggregate wisdom and democratic legitimacy of the American People.
-This strategy ensures that the overall structure of our government is in accordance with natural laws and teaches the American People why and how to build an awesome civilization.
-This plan not only provides us with a great government, it generates public support and acceptance of that government.
-It creates an immense amount of data regarding public opinion on specific policies and positions, which can be used to further refine the structure of our state.
-This proposal would allow us to harness the full intellectual capacity of the American People, instead of relying on a single director, a group of intellectuals, or pure public opinion.
-By bringing the three together, we can create a government that works for all.
+It ensures that the overall structure of our government is in accordance with natural laws and the will of the American People.
+Furthermore, this plan should not only provide us with a great social contract, it should also generate public support and acceptance of that contact.
+And finally, it would also create an immense amount of data regarding public opinion on specific policies, positions, and details of our new government, data which can be used to further refine the structure and mechanics of our state.
+We could harness the full intellectual capacity of the American People instead of relying on an individual, a group of intellectuals, or pure public opinion.

 “The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.”